-28 Years Ago: Def Leppard Take Rock Into a New Era With ‘Hysteria’
+How Def Leppard Took Rock Music Into a New Era With ‘Hysteria’

 Subscribe to Ultimate Classic Rock on

-When Def Leppard began to write for the follow-up to their 1984 multi-platinum breakthrough Pyromania, the group had no idea what a monumental task lay ahead of them.
+When Def Leppard began to write for the follow-up to their 1984 multi-platinum breakthrough Pyromania, they had no idea what a monumental task was ahead.
 The album would eventually survive through four long years of changes, rewrites, re-recordings and personal traumas to become the defining album of the band’s career.

 The musicians had experienced a dramatic upheaval in their lives with the sudden success of Pyromania, essentially going from living at home to selling six million albums with little transition.
 The resulting financial success meant the group had to leave England to escape the punitive tax rates there, so directly following the tour for Pyromania Def Leppard moved to Dublin to live as tax exiles while writing for the next record, which they intended to call Animal Instinct.